mikeumus/eloquent-javascript-with-mikeumus/data_structures,_chapter_4.md

 // → DOH
 ```

-Every string has a toUpperCase property.
+Every string has a `toUpperCase` property.
 When called, it will return a copy of the string, in which all letters have been converted to uppercase.
-There is also toLowerCase.
+There is also `toLowerCase`.
 You can guess what that does.

-Interestingly, even though the call to toUpperCase does not pass any arguments, the function somehow has access to the string "Doh", the value whose property we called.
+Interestingly, even though the call to `toUpperCase` does not pass any arguments, the function somehow has access to the string "Doh", the value whose property we called.
 How this works is described in Chapter 6.

-Properties that contain functions are generally called methods of the value they belong to.
-As in, “toUpperCase is a method of a string”.
+Properties that contain functions are generally called *methods* of the value they belong to.
+As in, “`toUpperCase` is a method of a string”.

 This example demonstrates some methods that array objects have: